This article is updated annually and was last updated in October 2022.

 The Brushy Creek Corporate Center is one of the largest industrial properties in Cedar Park.
 Buildings 1 and 2 have a combined rentable building area of 231,030 square feet.
 The property is located on a 16-acre site on 1200 BMC Drive with easy access to TX-45 and US 183 highways.

 The property has emerged as an R&D hub, with a tenant list including Evets Global Co., a semiconductor refurbishment company; Hyliion, a hybrid truck manufacturer; and AMT Inc, a manufacturer of 3D printing technology.

 Large Office Space in Cedar Park

-The Artisan at James Avery Plaza is home to James Avery’s second headquarters and has a total of 16,084 sf of space.
+The Artisan at James Avery Plaza is home to James Avery’s second headquarters and has a total of 16,084 square feet of space.
 The building is located at 6300 183A Toll Road, close to many popular restaurants and retail.

-Cross Creek Landing, a 63,000-sf office development, is proposed along Whitestone Boulevard just east of US-183A.
+Cross Creek Landing, a 63,000-square-foot office development, is proposed along Whitestone Boulevard just east of US-183A.

 A majority of the other existing large office spaces in Cedar Park are medical office buildings.